microbiome/course_2021_radboud/explore.md

 ## Visualization

-For plotting, we use miaViz package, so we have to load it.

-    library("miaViz")

-Next, we can plot the Phylum level abundances.
+For plotting, we use miaViz package.
+We can plot the Phylum level abundances.

     # Here we specify "relabundance" to be abundance table that we use for plotting.
     # Note that we can use agglomerated or non-agglomerated tse as an input, because